AbrJA/anomaly-dashboard/README.md

 # 📈 Time-Series Anomaly Detection Dashboard

 This project is a Shiny web application designed for training and testing a time-series model to detect outliers.
-The app leverages a Fourier Transform-based time-series linear model (tslm) to forecast future values and identify anomalies.
+The app leverages a linear combination of Fourier terms (tslm) to forecast future values and identify anomalies.
 It's a powerful tool for analyzing univariate time-series data, making it ideal for monitoring sensor data, stock prices, or any other sequential data.

 ## 🚀 Getting Started